 - License filing fee - $140 (effective March 17,2014; fees will increase to $154).

 - Examination fee: $41 (effective March 17,2014; fees will increase to $45 per scheduled examination date at a California Department of Insurance examination site or $74 (effective March 17,2014; fees will increase to $78) per scheduled examination date at a PSI examination site.

 Schedule and pass examination.
 This link will provide you with information on how to schedule your examination: Insurance License Examination Information

 : The Insurance Commissioner may require such other documents as will aid in determining whether the applicant meets the qualifications for a license.

 A Life Only Agent is no longer required to have an appointment to have the license issued.
 Upon application approval the license can be downloaded or printed by using the CDI's Print or Download Your License online service.
 However, the licensee may not transact, solicit, or negotiate the sale of insurance until after one of the following documents is completed and submitted to the California Department of Insurance (CDI).

 - The sponsoring insurance company admitted to California completes an Action Notice of Appointment.
 Pursuant to Section 2190.22 of Title 10 of the California Code of Regulations, the Action Notice of Appointment must be submitted electronically.
 To submit appointments electronically contact the National Insurance Producer Registry (NIPR) and its authorized business partners for a list of approved partners.

 - The sponsoring business entity licensed in California completes an Business Entity Endorsement, which must be submitted through the CDI's Business Entity Endorsement and Termination Online Service.

-- Fees are $24 per action notice of appointment or business entity endorsement.
+- Fees are $24 (effective March 17,2014; fees will increase to $26) per action notice of appointment or business entity endorsement.

 All filing fees submitted are not refundable, whether or not the application is acted upon or the examination taken.